What is self development? And how can it help you with the stresses and strains of everyday life and with your bigger challenges?

 First to explain the forest fires and hotel evacuations!

 My husband Nick and I were away recently with our 10 month old son in Portugal.
 The older boys were enjoying a week of being spoiled by their aunt, uncle and nanna!

-We were aware that there were forest fires in the area of Portugal we were due to stay and had called our travel company before flying, and apparently everything was fine.
+There had been forest fires in the area of Portugal we were due to stay but we’d called our travel company before flying, and apparently everything was fine.

 We drove from the airport to the hotel in the late evening and were less than 2km from the hotel when we first saw the fires in the distance.
 By the time we arrived at the hotel the fire was across the road and up a hill, no distance at all.

 Nick stayed in the car with the baby and I went to enquire with the hotel reception about what we should do, we certainly weren’t going to be staying!